 Have a tall glass with hot water in it.
 Cut the cake using serated knife.
 Dip the knife in the glass with hot water then wipe with paper towe.
 Do this after every cut.
 As mentioned above, I would recommend storing it overnight to get a solid and clean cut like what is shown in the photo.

 Best served after few hours of chilling or overnight to allow cream cheese frosting to harden.
-To store unrolled swiss roll, refrigerate and place pan in plastic bag making sure bag doesn’t touch the surface of the swiss roll to avoid the skin from sticking to the plastic bag.
-Store rolled and decorated swiss roll in a tupperware before putting it in the refrigerator.
+To store unrolled swiss roll, cover the top with parchment paper, place pan in plastic bag making sure bag then keep in the refrigerator.
+Make sure not to put anything on top of it.
+When ready to roll, leave on the counter at least 1 hour to allow it to become pliable and soft for rolling.
+Store rolled and decorated swiss roll in a tupperware or cake container before putting it in the refrigerator.
+This protects the cake from moisture and from absorbing taste/smell of other food in the refrigerator.

 Happy rolling!
 If you like this post, kindly click on the “Like“button below, or leave me a comment.
 I would like to know what is your favorite swiss roll cake.
 Thanks!